-The 2002 Planning Emission Inventory is a modified subset of the 2002 Annual Emission Inventory and they differ from each other in several ways.
+The 2002 Planning Emission Inventory is a modified subset of the 2002 Annual Emission Inventory and they differ from each other in three ways.
 First, the creation of the 2002 Planning Emission Inventory involves adjusting the 2002 Annual Emission Inventory to account for seasonal variation because most exceedances of ozone standards occur during the April to October ozone season.
 This is commonly referred to as a "summer seasonal" inventory.
 Second, the emissions from natural sources such as biogenics, oil and gas seeps, and wildfires that are part of the 2002 Annual Emission Inventory are excluded from the 2002 Planning Emission Inventory since they are not regulated or controlled through implementation of emission control measures.
-Finally, the annual emissions in the 2002 Annual Emission Inventory are converted to daily emissions in the 2002 Planning Emission Inventory.
+Finally, the annual emissions in the 2002 Annual Emission Inventory.

 This chapter presents both the 2002 Annual Emission Inventory and the 2002 Planning Emission Inventory for both Santa Barbara County and the OCS.
-These inventories are presented in Tables 3-1 and 3-2, and Figures 3-1 to 3-5
+These inventories are presented in Table 3-1 and Table 3-2, and Figure 3-1 to Figure 3-5.